downingbots/GPT4o_with_WidowX-Arm/README.md

 provide a layer to manipulate the objects.

 Instead of using ViLD, you can alternatively use YOLO-World.
-As an experiment, you could upload a picture to ChatGPT4o by clicking the paperclip.
+As an open-vocabulary experiment with both GPT4o and YOLO, you could upload a picture to ChatGPT4o by clicking the paperclip.
 Even with the free version of ChatGPT, you'll probably need to create a login: https://chatgpt.com/?model=gpt-4o

 Enter the prompt: "list the nouns that you see in this photo, separated by commas"